Moments + Memories

 What is an Appropriate Sympathy Gift?

-Sympathy flowers are an appropriate gift to send in almost all situations.
+Sympathy flower are an appropriate gift to send in almost all situations.
 If you’re looking to send another gift that celebrates the life of a loved one, here are a few options:

 How Is Sympathy Shown?